 an IELTS report of 6.5 or higher with 6.0 or higher on all sub-scores

 a paper-based TOEFL score of 550 or above with a minimum of 50 on all sub-scores (only a TU institutional TOEFL score will be accepted)

 - We strongly encourage students to provide a student essay and counselor or teacher recommendation letters, and SAT/ACT tests where applicable.

 If a student is academically admissible but lacks the necessary English proficiency, he/she may be advised to enroll in the English Institute for International Students located on the TU campus.
+Students entering the English Institute in the Fall 2014 session or later will also be required to meet one of the English proficiency requirements listed above in order to begin academic classes.
 Students transferring from a college or university in the US with at least 30 semester hours of academic coursework are exempt from this requirement.

 Upon the receipt of the above items, The International Student Services Office will conduct a review of eligibility and then contact the applicant with an admissions decision.
 Please allow 3-4 weeks for processing.

 Please note that as of April 26th, 2013, we are no longer accepting applications for summer only enrollment.